Walodja1987/xns/test/Tests.md

 #### Reverts

-- Should revert with `price not mapped to namespace` error for unmapped price.
+- Should revert with `XNS: price not mapped to namespace` error for unmapped price.
-- Should revert with `namespace not found` error when price maps to non-existent namespace.
+- Should revert with `XNS: namespace not found` error when price maps to non-existent namespace.

 ---

-### pendingFees
+### getPendingFees

 #### Functionality